Wearever De Luxe "Mother of Pearl" c1940-1943

 The fit and finish is good, somewhat better than the later Pacemaker, but definitely not in the same class with the Parker striped Duofold.
 The clip and cap ring show typical Wearever plating loss.
 The plating on these pens is a wash on, rather than real gold fill, and wears off easily.
 Completely brassed pens are not uncommon.

 The clip has a little give, but not enough for really thick material.
 It was advertised as a "military clip" and the pen does sit low in the pocket, military style.

 This was a very fun pen to try out.
 It's got more curb appeal than most Wearevers, though it does not rise far above them in quality.
 The nib is a treat to write with, but the frame inhibits any true flex, resulting in a nice soft writer, but no real expressiveness.

 The good thing about collecting Wearevers is they're generally not expensive.
 The fun is that every now and then you'll turn up a pearl.

-I'd like to thank Frank Dubiel for his personal and publicly posted information on Wearever pens and identifying this particular nib style for me.
+Thanks to Frank Dubiel for his personal and publicly posted information on Wearever pens and identifying the reinforced nib unit.

 Thanks to John Cutcher for the 1938 Wearever advertisement scan.